 Three principles to carry forward

 Customer first: Build only if you know the data will be used.
 Get early and constant feedback.
-The cost of building something that nobody uses is not just the initial engineering time.
-It is the ongoing maintenance cost of a system that adds no value.

 Your design will be around: Ensure that your design stands the test of time, scalability, and extensibility.
-The decisions made in week one follow a system for years.
-Design with that in mind.

 Further reading

-- Designing Data-Intensive Applications by Martin Kleppmann
+• Designing Data-Intensive Applications by Martin Kleppmann

-- The Data Warehouse Toolkit, 3rd Edition by Kimball Group
+• The Data Warehouse Toolkit, 3rd Edition by Kimball Group

-- The Architecture Design Stamina Hypothesis by Martin Fowler
+• The Architecture Design Stamina Hypothesis by Martin Fowler